raganwald/raganwald.github.com/_posts/2013-05-09-inelegance.md

       }
     }

-The two functions compose: You can write `curry2(flip2(f))` (although `flip2(curry2(f))` doesn't make any sense).
+The two functions compose: You can write `curry2(flip2(f))`.
 So far, things are minimal and elegant.
 Of course, not all functions are binary.
-How do we write a generalized flip or curry function,one that handles arbitrarily polyadic functions?
+How do we write a generalized flip or curry function, one that handles arbitrarily polyadic functions?

-JavaScript functions are also objects with properties. one of them, `.length`, is the number of arguments declared.
+JavaScript functions are also objects with properties.
+One of them, `.length`, is the number of arguments declared.
 So:

     function () {}.length
       //=> 0